ConanZhang/Flash-Game/README.md

 ###GOAL

-Survive for 3 minutes.
-Scavenge for randomly dropped ammo and avoid randomly spawning enemies!
+Scavenge for randomly dropped ammo and avoid randomly spawning enemies for as long as you can!

 ###KEYBOARD CONTROLS